buildbot/buildbot/master/docs/manual/cfg-workers-ec2.rst

                                elastic_ip='208.77.188.166')
     ]

-One other way to configure a slave is by settings AWS tags.
+One other way to configure a worker is by settings AWS tags.
 They can for example be used to have a more restrictive security `IAM <http://aws.amazon.com/iam/>`_ policy.
-To get Buildbot to tag the latent slave specify the tag keys and values in your configuration using the ``tags`` argument.
+To get Buildbot to tag the latent worker specify the tag keys and values in your configuration using the ``tags`` argument.

 ::